Valiyavan: Critical reception

 Baradwaj Rangan, writing for The Hindu, stated, "(the) first half (of the film) is practically empty — we have to wait for the second half for things to get going.
 So a certain amount of pointlessness in the early portions is par for the course.
 What’s shocking in M. Saravanan’s Valiyavan is how excruciating this pointlessness is.
 You may end up feeling physical pain", going on to call it "an easy contender for the year’s worst screenplay".
 The Times of India gave 2 stars out of 5 and wrote, "With one of the most preposterous scripts in recent times, M Saravanan...disappoints in Valiyavan".
 Rediff gave the same rating and wrote, "Valiyavan fails to impress, it is unworthy of the director who gave us the brilliant Engaeyum Eppothum".
 Sify wrote, "Valiyavan is a mixed bag.
 The first half is terrible with no story, and it is the last 30 minutes which has some meat in it.
 (The) script and presentation is a big letdown".

 Behindwoods.com rated the film 2.25 out of 5 and stated, "An usual commercial flick, with an action packed Jai and a very attractive Andrea".
-Gautaman Bhaskaran of The Hindustan Times rated 1.5 out of 5 and wrote, "Romance and revenge, but little energy to push them".
+Gautaman Bhaskaran of Hindustan Times rated 1.5 out of 5 and wrote, "Romance and revenge, but little energy to push them".